Igor Polygalov

-Igor Polygalov (born October 21, 1986) is a Russian professional ice hockey forward who is currently playing for Neftyanik Almetievsk in the Supreme Hockey League (VHL).
+Igor Polygalov (born October 21, 1986) is a Russian professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for Dizel Penza in the Supreme Hockey League (VHL).

 Playing career

 Polygalov previously joined Traktor Chelyabinsk prior to the 2017–18 season, after spending the previous 9 seasons in the KHL with HC Neftekhimik Nizhnekamsk.
 While scoring 28 points in 56 games in his first season in Chelyabinsk, Polygalov was signed to a two-year contract extension on February 15, 2018.

 On July 16, 2019, Polygalov left Chelyabinsk to sign a one-year contract with his sixth top flight club, HC Dynamo Moscow.
 In his lone season under contract in 2019–20, he contributed with 8 goals and 14 points in 47 games.
 With the playoffs cancelled after completion of the first-round due to the COVID-19 pandemic, Polygalov left the club as a free agent.

 On 28 June 2020, Polygalov returned for a second tenure with Traktor Chelyabinsk, agreeing to a one-year contract.